h0r0m4n/h0r0m4n.github.com/src/work/2018/ferrari-media-center.md

 Since Ferrari’s Media Center offers a wide range of media content such as images, video, audio, and documents.
 The main goal of the product was to deliver a simple and fast experience during a search for a different type of content.

-{% stats "Primary feature" "Search" "Secondary feature" "Download" "Tertiary feature" "Explore" "" "" %}
+{% stats "Primary feature" "Asset Search" "Secondary feature" "Download" "Tertiary feature" "Explore" "" "" %}

 The product was designed in responsive design and mobile-first approaches.